Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 ## testing the RESTAPI 🧬

-once our server in running as we left our machine in the previous state we can use the GUI django rest framework provides to test out two end points work!
+once your server in running as we left our machine in the previous stage, we can use the GUI django rest framework provides to test out our two end points!

-### Basic DNA Assembly
+### Basic DNA Assembly 🦠
 You can acess the root of the end point on your local machine when the server is running by navigating to the link
 > http://127.0.0.1:8000/